penn201500/crypto_wallet_generator/README.md

 ## Features

-- Generate a BSC wallet from a mnemonic or create a new one
+- Generate a BSC, Ethereum, or Tron wallet from a mnemonic or create a new one
-- Retrieve the balance of a given BSC address
+- Retrieve the balance of a given BSC, Ethereum, or Tron address
 - Save wallet details (mnemonic, address, private key) to a JSON file with a timestamped filename

 ## Installation